HMUDesign/talk-es6/README.md

 Finally, if you want to use es6 in production, I would suggest using [JSPM](http://jspm.io/) as it supports ES6 via traceur and ES5 via AMD and CommonJS.
 This last ability means it can import/require nodejs modules as well.

+## Compatibility

+Want to use ES6?
+Check the [compatibility table](https://kangax.github.io/compat-table/es6/).

 ## Features

 ### [Arrow Functions](arrow_functions)